 Montessori education was founded in 1907 by Dr. Maria Montessori.
 Dr. Montessori based her educational methods on scientific observation of children’s learning processes.
 Guided by her discovery that children teach themselves, Dr. Montessori designed a “prepared environment” in which children could freely choose from a number of developmentally appropriate activities.
 Now, nearly a century after Maria Montessori’s first casa dei bambini (“children’s house”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.

-For children six and under, Montessori emphasizes learning through all five senses, not just through listening, watching, or reading.
-Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
-They are engaged in individual or group activities of their own, with materials that have been introduced to them individually by the teacher who knows what each child is ready to do.
-Learning is an exciting process of discovery, leading to increased concentration, motivation, self-discipline, and a love of learning.
+For children six and under, Montessori emphasizes learning through all five senses, not just through listening, watching or reading.
+Montessori children learn at an individual pace.
+They may engage in individual or group work with materials that have been introduced to them by a teacher who knows what each child is ready to do.
+Learning is an exciting process of discovery, leading to increased concentration, motivation, self-discipline and a love of learning.

 When was Fort Collins Montessori School (FCMS) founded?

-How does Fort Collins Montessori School contribute to the overall local community?
+How does Fort Collins Montessori School contribute to the local community?

-An alternative to traditional education, Montessori children thrive academically, socially, cognitively, and emotionally making them engaged citizens.
-The focus on nature and service learning encourages students to be lifelong stewards of the environment and society.
+Montessori children thrive academically, socially, cognitively and emotionally, making them engaged citizens.
+The focus on nature and service learning encourages students to be lifelong stewards of the environment and community.

-Our Montessori teachers are Association Montessori Internationale trained for their level of Montessori teaching.
-This training is in addition to their regular Bachelor’s or Master’s degree.
-The training takes a full academic year with several weeks of additional classroom observation and student teaching, and requires passing an exam on all aspects of Montessori theory and pedagogy.
+FCMS teachers are Association Montessori Internationale (AMI) trained for their level of Montessori teaching.
+This training is in addition to their Bachelor’s or Master’s degree(s).
+AMI training takes a full academic year to complete and requires several weeks of additional classroom observation, student teaching and passing an exam on all aspects of Montessori theory and pedagogy.

 How is Fort Collins Montessori School funded?

-Poudre School District charter schools, including FCMS, receive per-pupil funding from the local school district.
-However, charter schools receive far less support from the district for facilities.
-The school must make up the funding difference on its own.
-Fort Collins Montessori School cannot grow to its full potential without donations from parents, foundations and other supporters.
-Fort Collins Montessori is currently engaged in an extensive fundraising effort to realize its goal of a beautiful facility of its own for its students and teachers.
-If you or someone you know is interested in sharing their time, resources or a financial gift with FCMS, please call (970) 631-8612 or donate now at http://focomontessori.org/donate-to-fcms/.
-All gifts, no matter how great or small, are investments in the future of FCMS and the greater Fort Collins community.
+Poudre School District charter schools, including FCMS, receive per-pupil funding from the district.
+However, charter schools receive far less support from the district for facilities and charter schools must make up the funding difference.
+FCMS is engaged in a fundraising push to realize its goal of a facility of its own.
+If you are interested in sharing your time, resources or a financial gift with FCMS, please call (970) 631-8612 or donate here.
+All financial gifts, no matter the size, are investments in the future of FCMS and the greater Fort Collins community.

-Montessori children have advanced social cognition from having been part of a community that cares for both its physical and social classroom environment.
-The freedom of movement exercised in a Montessori environment results in the development of the mind and increased executive functioning.
-“Freedom within limits” enhances creativity and self-discipline.
-Neuropsychologist Steven J. Hughes says that Montessori children are, simply put, “good at doing things.”
+Montessori children have advanced social cognition from having been a part of a community that cares for both its physical and social environment.
+“Freedom within limits” promotes creativity and self-discipline—and as neuropsychologist Steven J. Hughes puts it, Montessori students are simply “good at doing things.”

 How do teachers engage with each child in the classroom?

-The teacher’s primary role in a Montessori classroom is to prepare and maintain the physical, intellectual, and social/emotional environment within which the children will work.
-A key aspect of this is the provision of intriguing and developmentally appropriate learning activities to meet the needs and interests of each child in the class.
+The teacher’s primary role in a Montessori classroom is to prepare and maintain the physical, intellectual, social and emotional environment in which the children work.
+A key aspect of this is the provision of developmentally appropriate learning activities to meet the needs and interests of each child in the class.

-Montessori teachers usually present lessons individually or to small groups of children at one time and limit lessons to brief and very clear presentations.
-The goal is to give the children just enough to capture their attention and spark their interest, intriguing them enough that they will continue to work on their own with the learning materials.
+Montessori teachers may present lessons individually or in small groups and limit lessons to brief and clear presentations.
+The goal is to provide the child with just enough to spark their interest and to then want to continue to work on their own with the learning materials.

 Montessori teachers closely monitor student progress.
-Because they normally work with each child for two or three years, teachers get to know their students’ strengths and weaknesses, interests, and personalities extremely well.
-Montessori teachers often use the children’s interests to enrich the curriculum and provide alternate avenues for accomplishment and success.
+Because a teacher typically works with each child for two to three years, they get to know their students’ strengths, interests and personalities.
+Montessori teachers often use a child’s interests to enrich the curriculum and provide alternate avenues for accomplishment and success.

 Is there anyone I might know who went to a Montessori school?

 Montessori students often go on to become great thinkers.
-Famous Montessori students include Google founders Larry Page and Sergei Brin, actor George Clooney, Amazon’s Jeff Bezos, humanitarian HM Queen Noor of Jordan, singers Taylor Swift and Beyonce Knowles, Wikipedia founder Jimmy Wales, chef Julia Childs, cellist Yo-Yo Ma, Sims creator Will Wright, author Helen Keller, and rapper Sean “P. Diddy” Combs.
+Notable Montessori students include Google founders Larry Page and Sergei Brin, actor George Clooney, Amazon’s Jeff Bezos, humanitarian HM Queen Noor of Jordan, singers Taylor Swift and Beyoncé Knowles, Wikipedia founder Jimmy Wales, chef Julia Childs, cellist Yo-Yo Ma, Sims creator Will Wright, author Helen Keller and rapper Sean “P. Diddy” Combs.

 Are all Montessori schools alike?

-No, Montessori schools vary widely because the name “Montessori” is in the public domain.
+No. Montessori schools vary widely because the name “Montessori” is in the public domain.
 This means that anyone wishing to use the name “Montessori” for their school may do so.
-The best way to insure that a program is faithfully incorporating the Montessori approach as developed by Maria Montessori is to ask if the school is affiliated with AMI.
+The best way to ensure that a program is faithfully incorporating the Montessori approach as developed by Maria Montessori is to ask if the school is affiliated with Association Montessori Internationale (AMI).

 What do children do in a Montessori program?

-There are several different, yet integrated, areas of learning in a Montessori classroom: practical life skills, sensorial development, language, mathematics, history, science, and cultural studies (geography, art, music).
-In addition to the available materials in each area, children might also take time out during the day to sing songs, read a story, or enjoy nature.
+There are different integrated areas of learning in a Montessori classroom; practical life skills, sensorial development, language, mathematics, history, science and cultural studies (geography, art, music).
+In addition to the available materials in each area, children might also take time during the day to sing songs, read a story or enjoy nature.

-Children have both individual and group lessons in each area.
-Throughout the day, children are free to work with the activities.
+Children are provided with both individual and group lessons in each area of learning.
 Emphasis is placed on helping children choose pursuits that are of interest to them, thus supporting the child’s natural curiosity and desire to learn.
-At the elementary (6-12 years) level, you can also expect to see children working together on projects, since collaboration at this age helps the child to become socially adapted to society and aware of the needs of others.
+At the Elementary Level (6-12 years), expect to see children working together on projects.
+Collaboration at this age helps the child to become socially adapted and aware of the needs of others.

-What you won’t see in a genuine Montessori program are systems of rewards and punishments to promote work or control behavior.
-There will be no lost recess, gold stars, or grades.
-In a Montessori class, children are engaged, active, and respectful because they are internally motivated, spending their time in an environment that consistently supports development of their will — that is, positive willpower and self-control.
+What you will not see in a genuine Montessori program are systems of rewards and punishments to promote work or control behavior.
+There will be no lost recess, gold stars or grades.
+In a Montessori classroom, children are engaged, active and respectful because they are internally motivated.

 What is the advantage of having a three-year age span in the classroom?

-Children have a wide range of experiences, skills, abilities, and interests.
-A three-year age span in the classroom allows children the opportunity to use a wide range of engaging materials that keep them challenged to learn.
-As the child’s interests change, the range of available materials allows the child to move from one level of complexity to another.
+Children have a wide range of experiences, skills, abilities and interests.
+A three-year age span in the classroom allows children the opportunity to use a wide range of engaging materials that keep them challenged.
+As a child’s interests change and abilities grow, the range of available materials allows the child to move from one level of complexity to another.

 Additionally, children have the opportunity to be learners and teachers simultaneously.
 This allows a child to experience the joy of providing leadership to those who are younger and the satisfaction of receiving useful assistance from those who are older or more skilled.
-It is a win-win for all the children in a Montessori classroom.
+It is a win-win for all the children.

 How is discipline handled in a Montessori classroom?

-It is the development of self-discipline that is encouraged and valued.
-By maintaining a carefully prepared, structured environment that encourages exploration, creativity, and choice within clear boundaries, the child learns self-control and problem-solving skills that foster independence and responsibility.
+The development of self-discipline is encouraged and valued.
+By maintaining a prepared environment that encourages exploration, creativity and choice, the child learns self-control and problem-solving skills that foster independence and responsibility.
 In this setting, discipline is viewed as a maturation process that evolves, supported by guidance from the teacher.
-With gentle, prudent assistance, children eventually become comfortable and equipped to accept the consequences of their own behavior.
-Skilled AMI-trained teachers use Montessori materials and activities to promote a classroom atmosphere that reinforces personal discipline and harmony by offering each child the opportunity to gain a sense of direction, confidence, cooperation, and self-control.
+With prudent assistance, children become comfortable and equipped to accept the consequences of their own behavior.
+Skilled AMI-trained teachers use Montessori materials and activities to promote a classroom atmosphere that reinforces personal discipline and harmony by offering each child the opportunity to gain a sense of direction, confidence, cooperation and self-control.

-Why is there such a non-competitive atmosphere in Montessori programs when we live in such a competitive world?
+Why the non-competitive atmosphere in Montessori when we live in such a competitive world?

-In a Montessori program, children are on their own journey at their own pace toward maturity, acquisition of skills, and incorporation of knowledge.
-Therefore the emphasis is on assisting and supporting children to develop and learn based on their own interests, desires, and timing.
+In a Montessori program, children are on their own journey and at their own pace toward maturity, acquisition of skills and incorporation of knowledge.
+The emphasis is on assisting and supporting children to develop and learn based on their interests, desires and timing.
 Attention is also paid to promoting collaborative social and educational relationships that enhance learning through shared ideas and insights.

-Using systems of rewards in the classroom distracts a child’s personal journey by intentionally directing his or her attention to the progress of other children.
-Ultimately, many studies have shown that competition inspired through the environment does little to build confidence or strengthen internal motivation and self-direction over the long-term.
-There certainly are situations where competitive activities can move children to greater efforts and improved skills, but as Maria Montessori stated, “The prize and the punishment are incentives towards unnatural or forced effort, and therefore we certainly cannot speak of the natural development of the child in connection with them.”
+Using systems of rewards in the classroom distracts a child’s journey by intentionally directing their attention to the progress of other children.
+Studies have shown that competition does little to build confidence or strengthen internal motivation and self-direction over the long-term.
+There are situations where competitive activities can move children to greater efforts and improved skills, but as Maria Montessori put it, “the prize and the punishment are incentives towards unnatural or forced effort and therefore we certainly cannot speak of the natural development of the child in connection with them.”